 Below, I find myself leaning against a tall pine, listening to the cicadas.
 Rare passing files slice the air with a whirly buzz.
 Black butterflies silently flap their large wings.
 I think of the time I proposed to my wife at this very spot.
-Trembling on my knees, fumbling atop uneven ground, scattered with pine needles, thick roots and dry leaves.
+Trembling on my knees, fumbling atop the uneven ground, scattered with pine needles, thick roots and dry leaves.

-I stay for another few minutes until curiosity of the little inhabitants starts to become a bother.
+I stay for another few minutes until the curiosity of the little inhabitants starts to become a bother.

 A straight flat road leads left into the hills, where the bike is suddenly forced to pull up the sloping twists.
 The saddle has done a great job of absorbing the bumps, the butts are okay, but we make a rest stop anyways.

 I sip my coffee slowly, gazing over the minty-green rice shoots.
-Little black birds dive in and out the field.
+Little black birds dive in and out of the field.
 There isn’t much room left for deliberate thought so I just observe.

 Gradually, my ears recover from the rolling roars of the exhaust.
 I become aware of the hum of insects.
 My gaze strays towards the hills beyond the fields.
 It’s time to go.